Roberto Cavalli: Brand

 As of January 2014, Cavalli returned to the role of men's creative director from his son, Daniele Cavalli, starting with the 2014 fall collection, appointing Martyn Bal as his righthand man.
 Also, on 24 January 2014, Gianluca Brozzetti (CEO) and Carlo Di Biagio (COO) announced they were leaving the fashion brand.

 In May 2014, Cavalli approached Investcorp, an investment firm in the Persian Gulf, as a potential buyer of a stake in his fashion brand.

-On March 29, 2019, Roberto Cavalli closed its US stores and is preparing to liquidate its North American operations.
-On the same day the brand announced plans to seek an agreement with creditors in a bid to keep the business afloat while it continues to search for an investor, security guards entered the company's US stores—including approximately seven full-line stores and a handful of off-price outlets—and instructed employees to leave, according to two salespeople.
-Employees were told by senior corporate management that the fashion house planned to close its brick-and-mortar stores in the US as the business restructures.

-As a result of these changes, several corporate executives, including US CEO Salvatore Tramuto, have resigned.
-The US corporate team was notified on March 22 that the North American operation, which operates as Art Fashion Corp., was insolvent and that it would need to close all stores, according to a senior-level executive with direct knowledge of the information.

-A Cavalli spokesman has confirmed that Art Fashion Corp. will file for Chapter 7 bankruptcy—also known as liquidation bankruptcy—in the US this week.
-E-commerce operations were temporarily shut down until logistics can be re-routed through the European operation, he said.
-The company's 93 US employees were terminated on Friday, though they will receive a final paycheck this week, the spokesman said.

-Many leading models have worked for the brand: Jessica Stam, Eva Riccobono, Laetitia Casta, Natasha Poly, Mariacarla Boscono, Karen Elson, Karolina Kurkova and Ivan Olita. amongst others.
+Many leading models have worked for the brand: Jessica Stam, Eva Riccobono, Laetitia Casta, Natasha Poly, Mariacarla Boscono, Karen Elson, Karolina Kurkova, and Ivan Olita among others.

+Former Acne Studios creative consultant Paul Surridge succeeded Peter Dundas as creative director for the brand in May 2017.

 In 2019, DAMAC Properties's Hussain Sajwani completed the acquisition of Italian fashion group Roberto Cavalli.

 Criticism

 Cavalli was sharply criticized in 2004 by the Hindu community for marketing a line of feminine underwear (designed for Harrods) which featured the images of Hindu goddesses.
 The line was eventually withdrawn and formal apologies were made.

 The Maktab Tarighat Oveyssi Shahmaghsoudi school of Islamic Sufism accused Cavalli of copying their "sacred emblem" for branding the Just Cavalli line.
 The Sufi school brought forth a proceeding in Europe to the Office for Harmonization in the Internal Market (OHIM).
 "On 16 May 2014, the OHIM pronounced itself in the first degree rejecting the request made by the School to invalidate the Just Cavalli logo.
-The Court states that the two logos are not mistakable and do not present any similarities."
-Nonetheless, students of the Sufi school have continued their protest.
+The Court stated that the two logos are not mistakable and do not present any similarities."
+Nonetheless, students of the Sufi school continued their protest.